League of Corinth: Translation

 Oitaeans and Malians and Ainianes --and Agraeans and Dolopes---Perrhaebi---of Zacynthus and of Cephalenia.

-Alexandrian campaigns
+Campaigns of Alexander the Great

 The decision for the destruction of Thebes as transgressor of the above oath was taken by the council of the League of Corinth by a large majority.
 Beyond the violation of the oath, the council judged that the Thebans were thus finally punished for their betrayal of the Greeks during the Persian Wars.
 The League is mentioned by Arrian (I, 16, 7), after the Battle of Granicus (334 BC).
-Alexander sent 300 panoplies to the temple of Pallas Athena in Athens, with the following inscription.
+Alexander the Great sent 300 panoplies to the temple of Pallas Athena in Athens, with the following inscription.